rblades/dhworkbook_master/docs/module-2/Exercises.md

 ## Exercise 2: Wget

-You've already encountered wget in the introduction to this workbook, when you were setting up your DHBox to use Pandoc.
+You've already encountered wget in the introduction to this workbook, when you were setting up your DH Box to use Pandoc.
 In this exercise, I want you to do [Ian Milligan's wget tutorial at the Programming Historian](http://programminghistorian.org/lessons/automated-downloading-with-wget) to learn more about the power of this command, and how to wield that power properly.
-Skip ahead to step 2, since your DHBox already has wget installed.
+Skip ahead to step 2, since your DH Box already has wget installed.
 (If you want to continue to use wget after this course is over, you will have to install it on your own machine, obviously).

 Once you've completed Milligan's tutorial, remember to put your history into a new markdown file, and to lodge a copy of it in your repository.